 - 1. A Radiation Dosimeter (OSL) is provided to each student during the entire course of their training.
 Monitors must be properly oriented and must be worn at all times during labs and during their training at their assigned clinical sites.
 If protective aprons are used, the OSL monitor must be worn outside the apron, left side, at collar level so that any radiation reaching any part of the body will be recorded. - 2.
 Except for three specific situations, you may not remain in a radiographic room at any time during activation of the tube (when x-rays are being generated).
 The three exceptions are surgery, portables, and fluoroscopic work, which are discussed below. - 3.
-You must not hold or support a patient during exposure, nor will you hold or support a cassette during exposure, except in an emergency.
-If such an emergency arises, you must wear a protective apron and gloves. - 4.
-During activation of the tube, you must not be in direct line with either tube or the patient.
+Students must not hold image receptors during any radiographic procedure.
+Nor will students hold or support a patient during exposure. - 4.
+During activation of the tube, you must not be in direct line with either the tube or the patient.
 You must not observe the patient during exposure from an adjacent room or hall unless through a protective window.
-You must not "peek" around a door nor through a crack between the door and the wall. - 5.
+You must not "peek" around a door or through a crack between the door and the wall. - 5.
 During an exposure, do not place yourself in direct line with the central ray, even though you are wearing a lead apron and even though a lead shield is interposed between the tube and yourself.
 The tube must, in all cases, be pointing away from your body. - 6.
 Under no circumstances will you permit yourself or your fellow students (or any other human being) to serve as "patients" for test exposures or experimentation. - 7.
 If, during fluoroscopic procedures, you remain in the radiographic room, the following will prevail: - A lead apron must be worn at all times, or you must remain behind a lead protective screen. - The OSL badge will be worn as noted above. - You must stand as far from the patient and tube as possible, preferably at a right angle (90°), consistent with the conduct of the examination. - 8.
 Do not, during the observation period (RT 260), make exposures on patients.
 You may assist in helping patients onto tables, etc., but only under the direct supervision of a staff technologist.